EDUCBA Logo

 Introduction of MySQL Partitioning

-MySQL Partitioning is used to improve performance and reduce the cost of storing a large amount of data.
-By using partitioning, we are splitting the tables, indexes, and index-organized tables into smaller pieces by which queries can run faster.
+MySQL Partitioning is used to improve performance and reduce the cost of storing large data.
+By partitioning, we are splitting the tables, indexes, and index-organized tables into smaller pieces by which queries can run faster.
 The partitioning can be done in two major forms:

 • Horizontal Partitioning